 Most people think all financial planners are “certified,” but this isn’t true.
 Anyone can use the title “financial planner.”
 Only those who have fulfilled the certification and renewal requirements of CFP Board can display the CFP® certification trademarks which represent a high level of competency, ethics and professionalism.
-And because they are held to a fiduciary standard of care, a CFP® professional is required to act in your best interest.
+And because they are held to a fiduciary standard of care when providing financial planning services, a CFP® professional is required to act in your best interest.

 Unlike many financial advisors, CFP® professionals must develop their theoretical and practical knowledge by completing a comprehensive course of study at a college or university offering a financial planning curriculum approved by CFP Board.
 Applicants may also satisfy the education requirement by submitting a transcript review or previous financial planning-related course work.
 Or, they can show that they have attained certain professional designations or academic degrees that cover the important subjects in CFP Board’s financial planning curriculum.

 CFP® professionals must pass the comprehensive CFP® Certification Exam, which tests their abilities to apply financial planning knowledge to real-life situations.
 The exam covers the financial planning process, tax planning, employee benefits and retirement planning, estate planning, investment management and insurance.
 This comprehensive exam ensures that a CFP® professional is highly qualified to develop a plan for your finances.

 CFP® professionals complete several years of experience related to delivering financial planning services to clients prior to earning the right to use the CFP® certification trademarks.
 This hands-on experience guarantees that CFP® professionals have practical financial planning knowledge, so you can count on them to help you create a realistic financial plan that fits your individual needs.